vifm − vi file manager

 It’s from one to three dots after closing curly brace in column format.

-Specifies type of text truncation if it doesn’t fix in the column.
+Specifies type of text truncation if it doesn’t fit in the column.
 Currently tree types are supported:

 set viewcolumns=−{name}.